'The Morning Show' gets even more depressing in its 2nd season

 'The Morning Show'

-Why cast three of Hollywood's most charming actors if all they're going to do is try and make you miserable?
-Jennifer Aniston, Reese Witherspoon and Steve Carell continue to take turns throwing hissy fits in this second season, leaving their characters little time to enjoy their lavish lifestyles — or do much journalism.
-Adding Julianna Margulies as a former anchor with a grudge doesn't add any levity to the pity party.
+If you like watching three charming actors throw hissy fits, the second season of this Emmy-nominated series is for you.
+Jennifer Aniston, Reese Witherspoon and Steve Carell return as news personalities who are so obsessed with their self-images that there's little time to enjoy their lavish lifestyles — or do much real journalism.
+Julianna Margulies ("The Good Wife") joins the cast as a former anchor with a few grudges of her own.
 Friday, Apple TV Plus

 'Everybody's Talking About Jamie'